nicholsonjon/hirameku/README.md

 - AWS ElastiCache/Azure Cache
 - AWS DocumentDB/Azure Cosmos DB

 AWS will be supported first and then Azure.
+Google Cloud might also be added in the future.
 Deployments are planned to be handled by [Pulumi](https://www.pulumi.com/) and the cloud vendors' respective CLI tools.

 # Getting Started